Application form and how to apply for an assessment

 |Level 6||Advanced Diploma|

 |Level 9||Masters Degree|

 Overseas qualifications that compare to an Australian certificate IV level or higher and have been issued by a recognised educational institution may be able to be assessed under the guidelines.
 In most cases, this means qualifications issued by universities that are recognised by the country of origin and higher level qualifications issued by recognised technical colleges.

 A small number of overseas qualifications gained by passing examinations with a professional body can be assessed.

 You are required to submit certified copies of documents with your application.
 To have a document certified, take the original document (passport, qualification award, etc) and a copy of the document to an Australian Justice of the Peace (JP), Commissioner of Declarations or other authorised certifying officer.
 A list of certifying officers can be found on the Department of Immigration and Border Protection website.
 At no cost to you, the certifying officer will stamp and sign a photocopy or make a written statement certifying that the photocopy is a true copy of the original.
 Most major shopping centres offer a JP service.
 To locate a local JP service, you can visit the Queensland Government website.

 Translating and interpreting support

 Help is available if you need to have documents officially translated to English.
-The Department of Social Services provides a free document translation service for eligible Australian citizens and new migrants settling permanently in Australia.
+The Australian Government Department of Social Services provides a free document translation service for eligible Australian citizens and new migrants settling permanently in Australia.
 Visit the Department of Social Services website and search for 'free translating service'.

 If you have difficulty with spoken English and have questions about the application form, contact the Translating and Interpreting Service (TIS) on 131 450.
 TIS can telephone the Overseas Qualification Unit for you at no cost.